This extensive guide dives deep into the Audi A4, uncovering the gems and lemons across all generations.

 These models came with polished engine options, including the popular 2.0L turbocharged four-cylinder engine.
 This powerplant struck a sweet balance between power and fuel efficiency, estimated at 24 mpg in the city and 31 mpg on the highway.
 If you were after more grunt, the 3.0L V6 was there to deliver a more spirited driving experience.

-Step inside these models, and you’ll notice substantial improvements in interior quality and tech features.
-They came equipped with Audi’s advanced MMI infotainment system – a real treat for tech enthusiasts.
+Step inside these models, and you’ll notice significant improvements in interior quality and tech features.
+They came equipped with Audi’s advanced MMI infotainment system – a real treat for tech aficionados.

 Safety features?
 Top-notch.
 These models saw advancements in driver assistance technologies and improved crash-test ratings.